Want to know how to beat Ravens, Franklin’s Gull, and Killdeer in Wingspan?

 Pie Billed Grebe/Ruddy Duck/Common Yellowthroat and Birds Like Them

-Cheap: Anyone can afford to drop these cards on the first Wetlands space and start digging for good cards.
+These birds are inexpensive.
+Anyone can afford to drop these cards on the first Wetlands space and start digging for good cards.
 You will be drawing three cards per activation but you have to discard one at the end of your turn (hint: throw away the least helpful card).
 This puts you on more even footing with Gull/Deer.
 You get to see one more card than they do but you are both only netting two cards.
 Their cards will come out faster if they have a Raven, of course.
 They are also netting one egg out of their activation.

 Great Crested Grebe